stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 composite, being bred from ancient conquered enemies, from outer-world stragglers, from dead bodies curiously galvanised into effectiveness, and from the naturally inferior members of the ruling race of Tsath.
-The ruling type itself had become highly superior through selective breeding and social evolution&mdash;the nation having passed through a period of idealistic industrial democracy which gave equal opportunities to all, and thus, by raising the naturally intelligent to power, drained the masses of all their brains and stamina.
+The ruling type itself had become highly superior through selective breeding and social evolution--the nation having passed through a period of idealistic industrial democracy which gave equal opportunities to all, and thus, by raising the naturally intelligent to power, drained the masses of all their brains and stamina.
 Industry, being found fundamentally futile except for the supplying of basic needs and the gratification of inescapable yearnings,